Elfyn Llwyd: 2007 Welsh Assembly election spending controversy

 Following the 2007 Welsh Assembly elections, a UK parliamentary standards and privileges committee found Plaid MPs Llwyd, Adam Price and Hywel Williams guilty of improperly advertising during the elections.
 Though the committee admitted the three did not break any clear rules of the UK House of Commons, the committee believed the timing of the adverts were planned to coincide with the Assembly elections.

 Parliamentary funds are available for MPs to communicate with constituents regularly.
 However, the committee found that the three used this communication allowance improperly as part of Plaid's campaigning during the elections as the adverts were placed in publications with a circulation outside of their respective constituencies.

 Of the committee findings, Llwyd said that they would comply with the findings of the committee, but that they had "...acted in good faith throughout, and fully in line with the advice that was offered to us by the DFA (Department of Finance and Administration) at the time of the publication of the reports".
 The three had to repay the money, about five thousand pounds each, and report the costs as part of Plaid's election spending.

 Peerage call

 At the Llandudno party conference 2007, Llwyd encouraged the party to nominate peers into the House of Lords, citing that Plaid peers would "help ensure planned legislation for Wales was not blocked at Westminster", adding that many in the Lords may want to prevent full law-making powers for Wales.
 In January 2011, Dafydd Wigley joined Lord Elis-Thomas in the House of Lords.

 In February 2024, Llwyd was controversially overlooked for a peerage in the 2024 Special Honours in favour of Carmen Smith.

+Counsel General

+On 13 May 2026, Llwyd was announced as Rhun ap Iorwerth's choice for Counsel General for Wales, subject to approval by the Senedd.